Azure/azure-policy/samples/ResourceGroup/copy-resourcegroup-tag/README.md

 # Copy resource group tag to resource

-Copy a specific tag from the resource group to the resource.
-For example, a tag named *example* on the resource group will be copied to the resources.
-Change the word *example* in the policy rule to change the name of the tag copied to a resource.
+Copy a tag specified in the parameter value from the resource group to the resource.
+For example, a tag named costCenter on the resource group will be copied to the resources.
+Provide the actual tag name in tagName parameter at time of policy assignment.

 ## Try on Azure Portal